luiss07/LavaLampEncryption/README.md

 - [Luigi Dell'Eva](https://github.com/luiss07/)

-    - Worked on the ESP32 code to catch the Lava Lamp's photo and the serial communication between the ESP32 and the MSP432.
+    - Worked on the ESP32 code to capture the Lava Lamp's photo.
+    - Serial communication between the ESP32 and the MSP432.

 - [Riccardo Germenia](https://github.com/Odinmylord)